 As explained above, Fentanyl lollipops are most commonly administered to cancer patients to alleviate breakthrough pain.
 Unlike a Fentanyl patch, the candy acts immediately.
 However, its effects shortly fade.

-Fentanyl Patch Side-Effects
+Fentanyl Patch And Lollipop Side-Effects

 The patch may cause the following side effects:

 - Appetite loss